Vaginal discharge color and smell can reveal a lot about your overall health! Do you know why?

 You may have wondered why the color and smell of the discharge coming out of your vagina keeps on changing?
 And why your energy levels and mood often goes up and down with this strange discharge?

-The questions, doubts, and confusion around the vaginal fluid are plenty.
-It is so common for women to be surrounded with all kinds of worries when they start feeling something untimely coming through on the underpants.
-And why not!
+The questions, doubts, and confusion around the vaginal discharge are plenty!
+It is so common for women to be surrounded with all kinds of worries when they start feeling untimely smelly discharge.

-Vaginal discharge is an important marker of your overall health and that of your reproductive system.
-And with this post, we clear up the mystery around what is a normal and what is not.
-Let’s dive in!
+With this post, we will clear up the mystery around what is a normal vaginal discharge and what is not.

 What is Vaginal Discharge?

 Vaginal discharge is the fluid coming out of the vaginal canal.
 It can be produced anywhere in the reproductive system organs such as ovaries, fallopain tubes, uterus, cervix and the vaginal canal.

 For healthy women, vaginal discharge is normally produced by the cervix (a female reproductive system organ) under the action of hormones.